Scalable Event Cloud Network for Event-based Classification: Introduction

 Alternative event representation has also been investigated and is gaining popularity.
 Inspired by PointNet \cite{qi2017pointnet} and PointNet++ \cite{qi2017pointnet++}, several studies employ Point Cloud to represent raw events.
-Such representation exempts the dataformat transformation process, preserves the fine-grained temporal information, and is theoretically coupled with lighter network architectures.
-However, there are three major limitations preventing Point Cloud-based methods from achieving comparable performance to frame-based and voxel-based methods.
-Firstly, Point Cloud representation often ignores the polarity information and treats the temporal coordinate $t$ as a quasi-spatial dimension $z$ \cite{wang2019space,ren2023ttpoint,lin2024event}, failing to differentiate each dimension of events.
-Secondly, the Point Cloud networks show a limited performance plateau due to insufficient extraction of spatial-temporal features in the long-term events.
-Thirdly, the networks' computational load, which is quantified by the Multiply Accumulate Operations (MACs)\cite{yang2023three}, superlinear grows with the increase in input points, leading to potential inefficiencies when the input becomes larger \cite{chen2022efficient}.
+Such representation exempts the data format transformation process, preserves the fine-grained temporal information, and is theoretically coupled with lighter network architectures.
+However, there are \textbf{three major limitations} preventing Point Cloud-based methods from achieving comparable performance to Frame-based and Voxel-based methods.
+Firstly, Point Cloud representation often ignores the polarity information or merely treats it as part of the input, while treats the temporal coordinate $t$ as a quasi-spatial dimension $z$ \cite{wang2019space,ren2023ttpoint,sekikawa2019eventnet}, failing to differentiate each dimension of events.
+Secondly, the Point Cloud networks show limited scalability due to insufficient extraction of spatial-temporal features in long sequence events from both space and time.
+Thirdly, the networks' computational load, which is quantified by the Multiply Accumulate Operations (MACs), super-linearly grows with the increase in input points, leading to potential inefficiencies when the input becomes larger \cite{chen2022efficient}; details are provided in \cref{section: super}.